 Christmas vocabulary flashcards Included for the ESL lesson:

-Plus optional flashcards for this extra vocabulary, visible in story illustrations but not in the text: Holly, Mistletoe, Christmas decorations, Christmas Crackers
+In addition, you’ll receive flashcards for this extra vocabulary, visible in story illustrations but not in the text: Holly, Mistletoe, Christmas decorations, Christmas Crackers

 Extract from the ESL Christmas Lesson Plan

-Introduce the words Christmas tree, Christmas decoration and Christmas present through simple games like Jump the Line or Run and Touch.
+Introduce the words Christmas tree, Christmas decoration, and Christmas present through simple games like Jump the Line or Run and Touch.
 (Preschool/Primary games books)

-Use the above idea as a listening activity where you tell the children what to draw, for example “draw a blue Christmas decoration”, or “draw a green present”.
+Use the above idea as a listening activity where you tell the children what to draw, for example, “draw a blue Christmas decoration,” or “draw a green present.”

 Stories and Songs for Special Days including Christmas